NCAHP: Obstetrics & Gynaecology SciencesPelvic Floor

 What this care covers

-Gynaecological physiotherapy focuses on the pelvic floor — the muscles, ligaments and connective tissue that support the bladder, bowel and uterus.
+Gynaecological physiotherapy focuses on the pelvic floor: the muscles, ligaments and connective tissue that support the bladder, bowel and uterus.
 It can help manage urinary or faecal incontinence, pelvic organ prolapse, painful intercourse, and chronic pelvic pain.
-Sessions are one-to-one and completely confidential, and your physiotherapist will explain each step so you always feel in control.
+Sessions are one-to-one and completely confidential.

 Conditions treated